CALL NOW

 • Offering a settlement that doesn’t fairly compensate the policyholder or person who filed the claim

-What Type Of Lawsuit Can You File Against Geico?
+What Type of Lawsuit Can You File Against Geico?

 The type of lawsuit you file against Geico will depend on your specific personal injury case and the legal advice of your attorney.